discretize/discretize-guides/builds/revenant/power-renegade/index.md

 - <Skill name="Razorclaws Rage"/> - Can be used to apply <Condition name="Bleeding"/> on attack for a party.
 Can be used in situations where you have excess energy.
 - <Skill name="Darkrazors Daring"/> - Your main CC skill as a Renegade. <Control name="Daze"/>s enemies in an area around it for 600 Defiance bar damage.
 Is also used as a <Control name="Stun"/> break.
 However be mindful that this does activate <Trait name="Contained Temper"/>, giving 15 extra energy.
 Make sure to **NOT** legend swap after stun breaking to activate <Trait name="Charged Mists"/>.
 - <Skill name="Icerazors Ire"/> - The highest damage skill for Renegade stance.
 Applies <Condition name="Vulnerability"> on targets.</Condition>.
 Try to enhance this with other stances to provide extra damage through chilled.
 Use this after <Skill name="Darkrazors Daring"/> in an opener to enhance the damage.
 - <Skill name="Soulcleaves Summit"/> - This skill now prevents energy drain.
-Can be used for the purposes of a fire field for pre-buffing or blasting mid fights, however in general, is used the least as a part of the rotation.
+Can be used for the purposes of a fire field for precasting or blasting mid fights, however in general, is used the least as a part of the rotation.

 ---

 **<Skill name="Legendary Assassin Stance"/>**: Default stance that provides the highest damage.

 - <Skill name="Enchanted Daggers"/> - Provides lifesteal for the next 6 attacks.
 Does also provide a small DPS increase and can be used when extra energy is available.
+Often used in precasting.
 - <Skill name="Phase Traversal"/> - Shadowsteps you to your target.
 This is useful in a lot of situations with bypassing terrain and works in a similar way to skills such as a Guardian's <Skill name="Judge's Intervention"/>.
 Often used for various skips in different fratals.
 - <Skill name="Riposting Shadows"/> - Stunbreaks and evades backwards.
 This also activates <Trait name="Contained Temper"/> if used as such.
 Be mindful, that following up with skills with a gap closer such as <Skill name="Death strike"/> will be needed to re-engage the boss.
 - <Skill name="Impossible Odds"/> - **Toggle:** Provides bonus hits to a target.
 In general, this should always be activated as part of the Shiro rotation.